Interactionism (philosophy of mind): Development of interactionism

 In the 20th century, its most significant defenders have been the noted philosopher of science Karl Popper and the neurophysiologist John Carew Eccles.
-Popper in fact divided reality into three "worlds"—the physical, the mental, and objective knowledge (outside the mind)—all of which interact, and Eccles adopted this same "trialist" form of interactionism.
+Popper, in fact, divided reality into three "worlds"—the physical, the mental, and objective knowledge (outside the mind)—all of which interact, and Eccles adopted this same "trialist" form of interactionism.
 Other notable recent philosophers to take an interactionist stance have been Richard Swinburne, John Foster, David Hodgson, and Wilfrid Sellars, in addition to the physicist Henry Stapp.

+Avshalom Elitzur has described himself as a "reluctant dualist".
+One argument Elitzur makes in favor of dualism is an argument from bafflement.
+According to Elitzur, a conscious being can conceive of a P-zombie version of his/herself.
+However, a P-zombie cannot conceive of a version of itself that lacks corresponding qualia.

 In his 1996 book The Conscious Mind, David Chalmers questioned interactionism.
 In 2002 he listed it along with epiphenomenalism and what he calls "Type-F Monism" as a position worth examining.
 Rather than invoking two distinct substances, he defines interactionism as the view that "microphysics is not causally closed, and that phenomenal properties play a causal role in affecting the physical world."
 (See property dualism.)
 He argues the most plausible place for consciousness to impact physics is the collapse of the wave function in quantum mechanics.

-The New Catholic Encyclopedia argues that a non-physical mind and mind-body interaction follow necessarily from the Catholic doctrines of the soul and free will.
+The New Catholic Encyclopedia argues that a non-physical mind and mind–body interaction follow necessarily from the Catholic doctrines of the soul and free will.

 Objections

 Problem of causal interaction

 Today the problem of causal interaction is frequently viewed as a conclusive argument against interactionism.
-On the other hand, it has been suggested that given many disciplines deal with things they do not entirely understand, dualists not entirely understanding the mechanism of mind-body interaction need not be seen as definitive refutation.
+On the other hand, it has been suggested that given many disciplines deal with things they do not entirely understand, dualists not entirely understanding the mechanism of mind–body interaction need not be seen as definitive refutation.
 The idea that causation necessarily depends on push-pull mechanisms (which would not be possible for a substance that did not occupy space) is also arguably based on obsolete conceptions of physics.